Lindsey Smith turns everything around for graduation

 After moving into her father and stepmother’s house in New Castle, she was able to turn her life around.
 To do so, she had to cram “four years of high school into two years,” she said.

 “Yeah, it was really hard, tough, stressful, you know?” she said.
-“There were many many times that I just felt like I just couldn’t do it and I just wanted to give up like there was no way I could do this.”
+“There were many many times that I just felt like I just couldn’t do it, and I just wanted to give up, like there was no way I could do this.”

 Had you asked Smith a few years ago, she said she would’ve never guessed she’d be this close to graduating.